 How is the UFB network built?

-There are three stages to receiving services over UFB: the Local Fibre Company (LFC) will build distribution fibre down your street, then they will put in a connection ( the service line or “drop” from the street) to your home, school or business; and finally inside your building you’ll have your computer and other devices connected to an Optical Network Termination point (ONT).
+There are three stages to receiving services over UFB: the Local Fibre Company (LFC) or Chorus will build distribution fibre down your street, then they will put in a connection ( the service line or “drop” from the street) to your home, school or business; and finally inside your building you’ll have your computer and other devices connected to an Optical Network Termination point (ONT).

 1.)
 Constructing the network in your neighbourhood